stummjr/doc.scrapinghub.com/dash.rst

 .. image:: _static/dash-searchbar.png
    :width: 200px

-The jobs dashboard can be used to monitor and control your spiders.
+The *Jobs* dashboard can be used to monitor and control your spiders.

-To schedule a spider for running select the spider in the `Scheduler spider` box and click the `Schedule` button.
+To schedule a spider for running select the spider in the `Schedule spider` box and click the `Schedule` button.

-Jobs dashboard
+Jobs Dashboard
 ==============

-If you click on any project you go to the jobs dashboard page where you will see the spider jobs that are running, pending to run and finished.
+If you click on any project, you go to the *Jobs* dashboard page where you will see the spider jobs that are running, pending to run and finished.

 .. image:: _static/dash-jobs.png
    :width: 500px

-* **Pending Jobs** - the jobs that are waiting to start.
+* **Pending Jobs** - the list of jobs that are waiting to start.
 Jobs may not start immediately after being scheduled, sometimes they must wait for resources to be available.
-If you need better capacity guarantees consider purchasing a dedicated server.
+If you need better capacity guarantees, consider purchasing a dedicated server.

-* **Running Jobs** - running jobs is the list of jobs that are currently running.
+* **Running Jobs** - the list of jobs that are currently running.

-* **Completed jobs** - the latest completed jobs.
+* **Completed Jobs** - the latest completed jobs.

-Job page
+Job Page
 ========

-Clicking on any job ID:

 .. image:: _static/dash-job-click.png
    :width: 500px

-Will take you to the job page where you can see stats about the job alongside items scraped from it:
+Clicking on any job ID (see the picture above) will take you to the job page, where you can see stats about the job alongside items scraped from it:

 .. image:: _static/dash-jobpage.png
    :width: 500px

-Job outcomes
+Job Outcomes
 ============

 The job outcome indicates whether the job succeeded or failed.
 By default, it contains the value of the spider close reason from Scrapy.
-It's available in table of finished jobs:
+It's available in the table of finished jobs:

 .. image:: _static/dash-outcome.png
    :width: 500px

 These are the most common job outcomes and their meanings:

-* ``finished`` - the job finished successfully (it may contain errors though)
+* ``finished`` - the job finished successfully (however, it may contain errors)

 * ``shutdown`` - the job was cancelled, either from the Dash or due to Scrapinghub internal maintenance